AdobeDocs/workfront.en/help/quicksilver/maestro/create-fields.md

     >    If no records display, you might not have any records yet, or you might have a filter applied that limits what you see on the screen.

-1. Click the **+** icon to the upper-right corner of the table view to add new fields.
+1. Click the **+** icon in the upper-right corner of the table view to add new fields.
 1. In the **New field** tab, select from the following field types:

     * [Number](#number)